 Those who browse websites on a smartphone are still exposed to the same online privacy and security risks as people using desktop devices.

-That means that snoopers may yet be able to check your online activities, IP address, and other private information that you’d rather keep to yourself.
+That means that snoopers are still able to see your IP address, online activities, and other private information that you’d rather keep to yourself.

-Fortunately, mobile VPNs provide the same level of privacy and protection as their desktop versions, so you can use them to your advantage.
+Fortunately, mobile VPNs are just as good as their desktop versions, so you can use them to your advantage.

 VPN Hides Your Activities On Office WiFi